SanKalp4/Regression-Projects/Black Friday Sales Prediction/saleME.md

 The goal is to build a model to predict the purchase amount of customer against various products which will help the company to create personalized offer for customers against different products.

 R2 score updated to 0.68 using random forest and 0.67 using XGB.

-Will subsequently work on to improve model performance
+Datahack score achieved in public leaderboard was 2962.606.
+Analytics Vidhya highest leaderboard score is 2372.033 .
+Will subsequently work on to improving model performance.